vtluug/docker-manifests/README.md

 For non-webapps, ports 9000-9999 are used to expose (most) apps externally.
 * 9000: gitolite
-* dex: ???

 #### Internal Ports

 All of these apps are reverse-proxied through nginx:
 * 7000: vtluug-site
 * 7001: wiki
-* 7002: linx
+* 7002: dex
-* 7003: hokieprivacy
+* 7003: linx
-* 7004: funkwhale
+* 7004: hokieprivacy
+* 7005: dex
-* dex: ???
+* 7006: funkwhale

 ### Apps to be implemented after main apps (in order of priority)
-dex, wadsworth, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)
+wadsworth, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)